clementvidon/Makefile_tutor/README.md

 <sub><sub><hr></sub></sub>

-- As both rules `clean` and `fclean` appear in the makefile of all our `$(LIBS_TARGET)` we can **call** these **rules** for each of them **recursively** using a shell `for` loop.
+- As both rules `clean` and `fclean` appear in the Makefile of all our `$(LIBS_TARGET)` we can **call** these **rules** for each of them **recursively** using a shell `for` loop.
 Here again we use the `dir` function to only keep the directory part of the library.